klimesm/GIS_E6010_Project_Course_2025/U-Net/Workflow/workflow_proposal_1_training_model_from_scratch.md

 > **Note:** DEM itself is not used directly as model input, only derived indices are.

+---

 ## 3. Training Data Construction
 - Train/val/test split (e.g., 70/10/20%).
 - Split HPMF (+optional indices) and labels into tiles (e.g., 512×512 px).
 - Remove tiles with <0.1% ditch pixels.
 - Pair each input tile with corresponding label tile.
-- Consider augmentation (rotations, flips).
+- Consider augmentation (e.g. rotations, flips).

+---

 ## 4. Model Development